ts-docs/ts-docs/docsPages/Guides/CustomMarkdown.md

 ### `@returns`, `@throws`

-Documents information about the return value of the method, or the ways it can throw an error.
+Documents information about the return value of the method, or what errors it throws.

 ### `@since`